 In a perpetual quest for practicality, the watch winder is moved from index 12 to index 3.
 The resistance of watches also becomes a priority, illustrated in 1931 with the invention of unbreakable glass.The moour bracelet therefore becomes a real everyday object which continues to democratize thanks to the technical prowess of their inventors.

-State-of-the-art jewelry, timepiece or accessory ... today it is impossible to imagine what will look like the watch in 10, 50 or 100 years, and above all what elaborate complications they may still involve!
+State-of-the-art jewelry, timepiece or accessory ... it is now impossible to imagine what the watch will look like in 10, 50 or 100 years, and above all what elaborate complications they may still have!